demartsc/tableau-react-annotation/README.md

 ## Quick Start
 #### Step 1: Locate Annotate All The (Tableau) Things on the community extensions page

+Note: If you want the best experience, you should deploy a compiled version of this code directly to your Tableau Server and point your .trex file to that deployment of the extension.

 #### Step 2: Click ‘Allow’ to permit the extension to run.

 ![Allow Extension in Desktop Image](./docs/Allow-extension.png)